alexkisielewicz/photo-adventures/README.md

 7. After adding enviromental variables and editing Procfile project is ready for deployment.
 In Heroku app's dashboard navigate to "Deploy" tab, scroll down to "Manual deploy" section.
 Select main branch from dropdown menu and click on "Deploy Branch".

+8. **Step required for final deployment:** Navigate again to app's settings, reveal config vars and delete DISABLE_COLLECTSTATIC entry if it was set before.

-8. After built is done, you should be able to see the button with the link leading to deployed app.
+9. After built is done, you should be able to see the button with the link leading to deployed app.
 In my case [http://photo-adventures.herokuapp.com](http://photo-adventures.herokuapp.com).

-9. Navigate again to app's settings, reveal config vars and delete DISABLE_COLLECTSTATIC entry.

 # Possible future development